 Make sure you understand the current solution and at which exact steps ML could provide a benefit.
 Think about the people involved.
 How will they interact with the new solution?

 Data collection is about gathering the raw data.
 It is an important step, as machine learning usually requires huge amounts of data.
 This is especially true for deep learning, a subfield of machine learning.
-Normally, deep learning algorithms need thousands or even millions of data points to learn (read about the differences between deep learning and machine learning here).
+Normally, deep learning algorithms need thousands or even millions of data points to learn (read more about the differences between deep learning and machine learning).

 Hence, data collection is a relevant value-adding activity.
 Or as our deep learning engineers like to explain it: